asardaes/dtwclust/cran-comments.md

 ## R CMD check results
 * There were no ERRORs or WARNINGs
-* There was a NOTE regarding spelling:
+* There were 2 NOTEs:
-TADPole is the name of an algorithm, and it is written as such.
+  + Regarding spelling, TADPole is the name of an algorithm, and it is written as such.
 Centroid/Partitional are maybe domain specific, but are written like that too.
+  + GNU make is a system requirement due to RcppParallel